 By making these assumptions and taking steps to verify the information you have, you’re showing people what you already know—that you’re not some random caller asking them to waste time answering questions they’ve already responded to.
 You are a professional who is here to make purchasing auto insurance quick and easy for them.

 7. Don't ask questions you can find the answers to yourself.

 A follow-up on the previous point: Don’t waste time and frustrate leads by asking unnecessary or easy-to-verify questions such as where they live, their current vehicle, etc. In short, verify instead of ask.
 So for example, don’t ask the address, verify it (“you still live at 123 ABC Ln in ABC CITY right?).
 Don’t ask the vehicles, list them ( “you have the 2018 Honda Civic, correct?
 Great!
 Any other vehicles you wish to add to this quote?), and so-forth.

 8. Do provide information they can verify to show you're legitimate.

-People may not remember they filled out a form.
-But rather than rehashing the form information, give them information you’ve sourced and ask them to verify it instead.
+People may not always remember that they filled out a form.
+But rather than rehashing the form information, give them information you’ve sourced from the form and ask them to verify it instead.
 This demonstrates your legitimacy.

 9. Don’t stop once a producer’s initial follow-up is done.

-Most producers (and agencies) are done with leads for new business once they’ve done the short-term follow up.
+Most producers (and agencies) are done with leads for new business once they’ve gone through a short-term follow up process.
 This is a huge mistake!
-My agency closes a third of sales from people we’ve X-dated.
+My agency closes a third of our sales from people we’ve X-dated.

 Bonus Tip: Choose leads you can count on.

-When you partner with EverQuote to purchase leads, you’ll actually gain more than just leads—we help all our partner agents optimize their leads and tweak their processes when and if issues arise.
+When you partner with EverQuote to connect with insurance shoppers, you’ll actually gain more than just leads—we help all our partner agents optimize their leads and tweak their processes when and if issues arise.
 Contact us today to learn more about how filling your pipeline with auto insurance leads from EverQuote is the best route.